danieljunges/case-b2broker/README.md

 - Trading behavior varies by asset.
 The average trade size is not consistent across all symbols.
 Traders are committing larger capital on instruments like GER40 and US30, which may indicate greater confidence or a preference for trading indices.
 Conversely, forex pairs like EUR/USD show a lower average trade size, suggesting traders might be taking more cautious positions on those assets.

+# Challenges Faced

+During the development of the analytics workflow, several challenges were encountered and addressed:

+**Data Quality Issues**
+- Some trades had missing client_external_id or account_sk, requiring careful linkage between accounts and clients to maintain accuracy.
+Duplicate trade_id and null values were identified through dbt tests, and staging transformations were applied to handle these cases.

+**Inconsistent Symbol Naming**
+- Trade symbols from different platforms were inconsistent in format and casing. reference table **(symbols_ref)** was used to normalize symbols to a standardized **std_symbol**, ensuring consistent aggregation in reports.

+**Currency & Sign Conventions**
+- Raw PnL and commission values had to be standardized in USD.
+A clear sign convention was defined to calculate Net PnL correctly, avoiding misinterpretation of positive vs negative trades.

+**Dashboard Design & Metrics Calculation**
+- Some derived metrics (e.g., total trade size, Net PnL per client or symbol) required careful calculation using DAX in Power BI.
+Ensuring meaningful visualizations while keeping them concise on a single page dashboard was a balancing challenge.

+**Environment & Deployment**
+- Handling dbt profiles securely with environment variables was essential to avoid exposing credentials.
+- Ensuring the project could be run reproducibly on another machine required detailed “How to Run” instructions.

+**Outcome:** Each challenge was addressed with a combination of dbt transformations, testing, and clear documentation, resulting in a robust, reproducible, and insightful analytics workflow ready for management reporting.